dominik-lenda/azure-tweet-scheduler/README.md

 func azure functionapp publish ScheduleTweetsDL
 ```

-# Create Cosmos DB account, database, and container using ARM template
+# Create Cosmos DB account, database, and container
+I've done it in Azure Portal; I'll prepare it in Bicep soon.